varnishcache/varnish-cache/doc/sphinx/whats-new/relnote-5.0.rst

 Finally, we can always use C-developers, we have more ideas than we have coders, and since we have very high standards for quality things take time to write.

+The best way to get involved is to just jump in and do stuff that needs done.

+Here is the `Varnish Cache github page <https://github.com/varnishcache/varnish-cache>`_.

+And here is the `Varnish Projects homepage on github <https://github.com/varnishcache/varnish-cache>`_.

 *phk*